BHariKrishnaReddy/DeeplearningTF/README.md

         Use: Generally applicable and widely used; often helps prevent overfitting by keeping weights small.

     ##### Technics?

-    1. Controlling Model Complexity:
+    1. Controlling Model Complexity<br>
         Regularization penalizes the model for being too complex, introducing a trade-off between fitting the training data and keeping the model simple.
-    2. Shrinking Weights:
+    3. Shrinking Weights<be>
         By penalizing large weights, regularization encourages the model to assign smaller values to parameters, preventing them from becoming too specialized to the training data.
-    3. Feature Selection (L1 Regularization):
+    4. Feature Selection (L1 Regularization)<br>
         L1 regularization encourages sparsity, effectively leading to feature selection.
 Some features may have zero weights, making them irrelevant for the model.
-    4. Balancing the Bias-Variance Tradeoff:
+    5. Balancing the Bias-Variance Tradeoff<br>
         Overfitting often results from high variance, where the model is too sensitive to fluctuations in the training data.
 Regularization helps strike a balance by controlling both bias and variance.
-    5. Generalization to New Data:
+    6. Generalization to New Data<br>
         Regularization aims to improve the model's generalization performance by preventing it from memorizing noise in the training data.